snolte26/EnigmaMachinePy/README.md

 The Enigma Machine now writes your settings to a file that can be called later.
 Users no longer have to write down their settings manually.

 Pucntuation and spaces are removed from the original message, to throw off any code-breaking by grammar conventions.
 Numbers are not encoded like the rest of the message, do NOT use numbers expecting things to go smoothly

+EnigmaMachinePY now has a user interface!
+Just run EnigmaMachineGUI to use the interface.
+Interface uses Tkinter, and allso you to change settings easily in your machine and outputs the message in the console